-This appendix provides criteria for identifying and computing indirect (or indirect (F&A)) rates at IHEs (institutions).
-Indirect (F&A) costs are those that are incurred for common or joint objectives and therefore cannot be identified readily and specifically with a particular sponsored project, an instructional activity, or any other institutional activity.
-See subsection B.1, Definition of Facilities and Administration, for a discussion of the components of indirect (F&A) costs,
+This appendix provides criteria for identi-This appendix provides criteria for identifying and computing indirect (or indirect (F&A)) rates at IHEs (institutions).
+Indirect (F&A) costs are those that are incurred for common or joint objectives and therefore cannot be identified readily and specifically with a particular sponsored project, an instructional activity, or any other institutional activity, see subsection B.1.
+Definition of Facilities and Administration, for a discussion of the components of indirect discussion of the components of indirect